 Benefits for Regional Treasury Centres

-- Luxembourg's stable tax, legal and regulatory regimes make it a highly popular location for companies to base their regional and worldwide treasury operations and shared service centers.
+- Luxembourg's stable tax, legal and regulatory regimes make it a highly popular location for companies to base their regional and worldwide treasury operations and shared service centres.

 - It offers access to a wide range of banking services and flexible structuring solutions, as well as an attractive tax regime, including the lowest VAT rate in Europe.